-Below are some of the books we’ve enjoyed reading and a couple activities we’ve done to help us get ready for our trip.
+Below are some of the airplane books we’ve enjoyed reading and a couple activities we’ve done to go along with an airplane or transportation theme.

 The Noisy Airplane Ride introduces kids to some of the sounds they might hear on an airplane ride.
 It’s also great for discussing rhyme and onomatopoeia